Skip to main content

 Workshops

-UPUD is holding two workshops to discuss the upcoming rate increases and answer any questions from ratepayers.
+UPUD is holding two workshops to discuss the upcoming rate adjustments and answer any questions from ratepayers.
 Both meetings will take place on Thursday, November 14th at the UPUD Corp Yard at 988 Sheep Ranch Road in Murphys.
 The first session, for raw water ratepayers, will be from 1:00 PM to 2:30PM.
 The second workshop, for domestic ratepayers, will be held from 6:00 PM to 7:30 PM.

 Do I Need to Submit a Separate Protest for Each Parcel if I Own Multiple Properties?